inspircd/docker/README.md

 This will start an InspIRCd instance listening on the default IRC port 6667 on the container.

+You should then be able to connect using your favourite client.

 To include your configuration into the container use:

 ```console